jedick/jedick.github.io/_posts/2024-11-16-sustainable-data-preprocessing.md

 # print("Your submission was successfully saved!")
 ```

-Try it out and see how pipelines make your data preprocessing easier to build and maintain!
+Try it out and see how pipelines make your data preprocessing more powerful and easier to maintain!